eugenia1984/english/glossary.md

 - **on the right foot** is an idiom meaning to start something in a positive or successful way.
 For example: ``Starting the day with a healthy breakfast sets you on the right foot.``

-- **One of these days**: is a phrase you use when you talk about something you plan to do soon, but you haven't decided exactly when.
+- **one of these days**: is a phrase you use when you talk about something you plan to do soon, but you haven't decided exactly when.
 It's like saying "sometime soon" or "in the near future."
 For example, if you say,`` One of these days, I'll visit Paris``, it means you want to visit Paris and hope to do it sometime soon, but you don't know the exact day yet.

 - **ongoing** describes something that is currently in progress, continuing, or not yet finished.

+- **odd**: is used to describe something that is unusual, strange, or unexpected.
+It often refers to something that does not fit the norm or is out of the ordinary.
+For example:

+`The system showed an odd behavior during the test.` -> Meaning the system acted different from the normal.

+`I saw an odd pattern in the data.` -> Meaning the pattern in the data was different.

-- **Organizational psychology** is a field of psychology that studies how people interact within groups, particularly in workplace settings.
+- **organizational psychology** is a field of psychology that studies how people interact within groups, particularly in workplace settings.
 It focuses on understanding workplace dynamics, employee behavior, and organizational structure to improve the work environment and increase productivity.

-- **Organized**: means arranged or planned well, making sure everything is where it should be or done at the right time.
+- **organized**: means arranged or planned well, making sure everything is where it should be or done at the right time.
 For instance, She keeps the Trello board very organized.
 It means she arranges and manages the Trello board (a tool for organizing tasks and projects) in a neat and orderly way, making sure everything is well-planned and easy to find.

 - **our**: is a possessive pronoun.
 It shows that something belongs to or is related to a group that includes the speaker